sourcegraph/sourcegraph-public-snapshot/client/web/README.md

 ### API proxy

-Both servers proxy API requests to `SOURCEGRAPH_API_URL` provided in `.env` file.
-To avoid `CSRF token is invalid` error CSRF token is retrieved from the `SOURCEGRAPH_API_URL` before the server starts.
-Then this values is used for every subsequent request to the API.
+Both servers proxy API requests to `SOURCEGRAPH_API_URL` provided in the `.env` file.
+To avoid the `CSRF token is invalid` error
+CSRF token is retrieved from the `SOURCEGRAPH_API_URL` before the server starts.
+Then this value is used for every subsequent request to the API.